UBC-DSCI/introduction-to-datascience-python/source/viz.md

 Another thing we can adjust is the location of the legend.
 This is a matter of preference and not critical for the visualization.
-We move the legend title using the `alt.Legend` function and specify that we want it on the top of the chart.
+We move the legend title using the `alt.Legend` method and specify that we want it on the top of the chart.
 This automatically changes the legend items to be laid out horizontally instead of vertically, but we could also keep the vertical layout by specifying `direction='vertical'` inside `alt.Legend`.